ruby-amqp/bunny/README.md

 # Bunny, a Ruby RabbitMQ Client

 Bunny is a RabbitMQ client that focuses on ease of use.
-It is feature complete, supports all RabbitMQ 3.0 features and does not have any heavyweight dependencies.
+It is feature complete, supports all recent RabbitMQ features and does not have any heavyweight dependencies.